andrewdavidmackenzie/flow/docs/introduction/tenets.md

 ## Separate the program from the context
 There is an explicit separation between the flow program itself, and the environment in which it runs.
-Flows contain only pure functions, but they are run by a "flow runner" program (such as `flowr`) that provides "impure" `context functions` for interacting with the context in which it is runs, for things like STDIO, File System, etc.
+Flows contain only pure functions, but they are run by a "flow runner" program (such as `flowrcli`) that provides "impure" `context functions` for interacting with the context in which it is runs, for things like STDIO, File System, etc.